Shahriar-0/Advanced-Programming-Course-Projects-S2022/A5/README.md

-I wrote this shit in just 48 hours :) so it's not perfect or anything but I like it for playing simply type this in your terminal
+I wrote this shit in just 48 hours :) so it's not perfect or anything but I like it<br />
+for playing simply type this in your terminal
 ```
   make